A&E (TV network): 2002–2013

-2013–present
+2013–2019

 On December 11, 2013, A&E unveiled a new on-air brand identity built around the slogan "Be Original", emphasizing the network's lineup of original productions and positioning it as a "much lighter, more fun place to come and spend time".
 The success of Duck Dynasty, Bates Motel and Storage Wars put A&E fourth in 2013 among cable channels in the key 18-to-49 age demographic.

 On February 20, 2014, A&E Networks UK announced a UK version of the channel to launch on Sky channel 168 on March 24, with a Virgin Media launch date planned for next year.
 In Spain and Portugal, the channel was launched on October 1, 2014, replacing The Biography Channel in that market.

 In 2015, A&E picked up the CBS drama Unforgettable for a fourth season as well as the second season of docuseries Married at First Sight, which will move from sister network FYI.
 The network also announced the revival of Intervention following its cancellation in 2013.

 In October 2016, A&E premiered Live PD, a live series that followed U.S. police departments on patrol in real-time.
 The show would quickly garner commercial success; in 2018, a survey by Inscape found Live PD to be the most-watched program among non-live (DVR and VOD) and over-the-top viewers in 2018.
 Live PD was among the most-watched programs on cable television during its run and was credited for allowing A&E to reverse the trend of systematic viewership declines seen across cable television networks.

 On January 19, 2017, A&E announced a reboot of Cold Case Files, over a decade after its final season premiered in 2006.
 A revival of the Biography franchise would also launch on June 28, 2017, with The Notorious Life of Biggie Smalls.